marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     There!
 ```

 With his shield and mace ready, he walks to the barrel and speaks again.
-Seeing this, Francine readies draws her bow and points it to the barrel.
+Seeing this, Francine readies draws her bow, and points it to the barrel.
 Fibblestib, already some distance from the siblings, moves farther back.

 ```
     MIKAEL (SHOUTING)
     In the name of Apollo, show your true form or be stricken down!
 ```

-> Was he able to intimadate whatever the barrel really is?
+> Was he able to intimidate  whatever the barrel really is?
 No
 > > `Intimidation check: [1d20 + 0] 11 + 0 = 11 vs DC 15`

 ```